idevisser/OAPIF-PDOK-INSPIRE/Preface.md

 ### Preface

-This document describes the recommendations that were derived from setting up a test bed with OGC API features conform INSPIRE at the Dutch Hostingorganisation PDOK
+This document describes the recommendations that were derived from setting up a test bed with OGC API features conform INSPIRE at the Dutch Hostingorganisation [PDOK](https://www.pdok.nl/).
+The document is meant for INSPIRE Dataproviders, Data hosting organizations like PDOK, and the European INSPIRE community.

+OGC API features (OAPIF) are a download service by means of an API (Application Program Interface) based on OGC standards.
+They have been considered as follow up for the OGC WFS standard, but that does not mean it will replace it.
+They are complementary to each other.
+Where WFS is mainly known and used in the GIS community, the OAPIF is aiming at the non GIS-community, like web developpers.
+They are easier to use and need less knowlegde in the spatial domain.

+Because of this Geonovum hopes to reach more users of INSPIRE data when OAPIF's are being served.
+The focus of this document will maily be on INSPIRE aspects.

 ### Reading advice